Chile Cuts Fuel Prices a Fourth Week. Most of March Still Bites

 Here is the number the announcements leave out.
 On the twenty-sixth of March, after the government loosened the smoothing mechanism during the Middle East oil spike, ninety-three octane petrol jumped by three hundred and seventy-two pesos a litre.

 Diesel rose by five hundred and eighty.
-Four consecutive cuts later, according to figures compiled by Diario Financiero, petrol still has to fall another hundred and ninety-seven pesos to return to where it started.
+Four cuts later, according to figures compiled by Diario Financiero, petrol still has to fall another hundred and ninety-seven pesos to return to where it started.

 That means slightly under half of the petrol increase has been unwound.
 For diesel the recovery is further along, at roughly three-fifths, with two hundred and thirty-two pesos still outstanding.